 Tell us who you are.
 In a few sentences, tell us about your work history, your education, and any past work or research that will help establish your credibility.
 Reviewers also want to know that you can speak from first-hand experiences.
 The best way to demonstrate this is with a brief biography, highlighting your experience as a speaker or instructor.
 If you have access to a video of yourself presenting at a conference, include the link in "Additional Information" so the program committee can see you in action.

 Use your abstract to summarize and sell your talk.
 Why should participants attend?
 What will they learn?
 What is your topic and why is it important?
 A great abstract will describe the topic, summarize the key lessons, and pique interest.

 Show how your session will have lasting appeal.
 Reviewers want to see how your experience report, participatory session, DEV@SATURN talk, or tutorial will improve our overall understanding of software architecture.
 This could mean many different things, from sharing a completely new idea or experience to explaining a classic concept in a way that no one ever has before.
-Take a look at the SATURN 2016 presentations and videos for some great examples.
+Take a look at the SATURN 2016 and 2017 presentations and videos for some great examples.